Tag: Letters

 Letters with Money Sent Home

 Alford Rodriguez Rivera explains that he sent letters home to family during the war.
 He shares that he cannot quite recall the amount of money he made each month, but the figure ranged between $100-$200.
 He describes sending some of his earnings to his uncle during the war.
-He confirms having girlfriend during the war but cannot recollect sending her letters.
+He confirms having a girlfriend during the war but cannot recollect sending her letters.

 Alice Allen